Callumari08/brindle.net/README.md

 BrindleNet Is a new state of the art way of messaging that will revolutionise the industry forever

 So fire up your BrindleNet reciever and start messaging

+No simpletons allowed on Brindle.Net as the X-Rays might intefear with simpletons brains.

+- Thank you for using Brindle.Net